 Get all the senses going with glowing candlelight.
 The beautiful Driftwood candle from Shoppe, is made from carved mango wood and serves as the perfect decorative accent for any space.
 With a tobacco bark scent, the candle tray can be reused after burning to store keepsakes and mementos.

-Anna Franklin, interior designer and founder, Stone House Collective, comments on the virtues of the best candles in interesting vessels: ‘In addition to making your home feel welcoming and smell wonderful, a candle in a well-designed vessel looks beautiful even when it hasn’t been lit - making it a great coffee table accessory.
+Anna Franklin, interior designer and founder, Stone House Collective, comments on the virtues of candles in interesting vessels: ‘In addition to making your home feel welcoming and smell wonderful, a candle in a well-designed vessel looks beautiful even when it hasn’t been lit - making it a great coffee table accessory.
 After the candle is used, you can clean and keep the vessel for storage, or simply for decoration as well.’

 7. Curate your tabletop with a less is more approach